mozilla-services/merino-py/docs/adr/0003-test-containers.md

 #### Pros

-* Testcontainers works with any Docker image.
+* Testcontainers works with any Docker image and has numerous pre-built modules.
 Almost all the existing dependencies (or their close emulators) of Merino can be run as Docker containers.
 As a result, we can use real dependencies in Merino's tests as opposed to test doubles
-* Testcontainers allows developers to programmatically launch and manage containers in the test code.
+* Testcontainers allows developers to programmatically manage the lifecycle of containers in the test code.
 This simplifies its usage for developers, who will not need to run any Docker commands separately for testing
 * Testcontainers, which has [recently been acquired by Docker][5], is fairly mature and supports many popular programming languages.
 There are also a large number of community maintained clients